 2. Cloud Platform(CP) XCO Modules:

-Below is the list of XCO APIs available as part of ABAP Cloud Platform edition.
+Below is the list of XCO APIs available as part of the ABAP Cloud Platform edition.

 |XCO_CP_ABAP||It provides access to conceptual abstractions for classes and interfaces and representations of ABAP built-in and generic types.|